perryabdulkadir/stock-analysis/README.md

     Next i
 ```

-Finally, this code outputs the Ticker, Total Daily Volume, and return.
+Finally, this code outputs the Ticker, Total Daily Volume, and Return.

 ```
    For i = 0 To 11